'There were no fruits that I didn’t sell' – Leicester City’s Ndidi opens up on tough childhood | Goal.com

 'There were no fruits that I didn’t sell' – Leicester City’s Ndidi opens up on tough childhood

-Wilfred Ndidi has opened up on the challenges he faced before actualising his dream of becoming a professional footballer.
+Wilfred Ndidi has opened up on the challenges he faced before realising his dream of becoming a professional footballer.

-Born and raised in Lagos, the soldier’s son never had it easy as he interchanged between helping his family survive as well as fulfil his childhood desire.
+Born and raised in Lagos, the soldier’s son never had it easy between helping his family survive as well as fulfilling his childhood desires.

 Despite being dropped from Nigeria’s U17 team, Ndidi rose to prominence featuring for Nigeria at the 2013 Fifa U20 World Cup in Turkey before making his way into the Super Eagles squad, where he has become a constant figure.

-In a no-holds-barred chat with Out of Home Podcast, the 23-year-old narrated his story of he helped his mother hawk fruit and food items as his contribution to sustain his household.
+In a no-holds-barred chat with the Out of Home Podcast, the 23-year-old told his story of how he helped his mother sell fruit and food as his contribution to sustain his household.

-“Though we had some ups and downs and trying to meet up with some bills, I was always there for my mum,” said Ndidi.

 On several occasions, he was in his father’s bad books and he would get punished for playing football.
 Indeed, that goal would have faded into thin air had he not been transferred out of Lagos.